Get insider access

 Sonos Beam

 The Sonos Beam is a better soundbar than the Sony HT-S100F.
-The Sonos is a 3.0 system with a center channel, which makes dialogue clearer and easier to understand.
+The Sonos is a 3.0 system with a center channel, making dialogue clearer and easier to understand.
 It also has a more accurate overall audio reproduction and has many sound enhancement features, including room correction.
 It has a great soundstage for an immersive feel as well.
 On the other hand, if you like the simplicity of Bluetooth, only the Sony is Bluetooth compatible.
 It's also better built and noticeably smaller, making it easier to fit into your setup.

 Hisense HS214